Who are the Councillors?

 The Parish Council has 6 councillors.
 They are:

 - Hayley Mableson

-There is a vacancy for 1 councillor.
+There will be 1 vacancy for a councillor in the coming weeks.
 If you are interested in joining the Parish Council please contact the Clerk for further information.

 Notice of vacancy in office of Councillor in Lidgate Parish, please visit the Elections Section of the website for further information.